ellysh/bash-programming-from-scratch/manuscript/BashScripting/variables.md

 The `declare` command also prints information about declared [**subroutines**](https://en.wikipedia.org/wiki/Subroutine).
 They are called **functions** in Bash.
 A function is a program fragment or an independent block of code that performs a certain task.

-Suppose you are interested in declarations of the function but not in variables.
-Then use the `-f` option of the `declare` command.
+Suppose you are interested in function declarations but not in variables.
+Then apply the `-f` option of the `declare` command.
 It filters out variables from the output.
-The `declare` call looks the following in this case:
+Here is the `declare` call in this case:
 {line-numbers: false, format: Bash}
 ```
 declare -f
 ```

 You can specify the function name right after the `-f` option.
-Then the `declare` command prints information about this function only.
+Then the `declare` command prints information about it.
 Here is an example for the function `quote`:
 {line-numbers: false, format: Bash}
 ```
 declare -f quote
 ```

-This command displays the declaration of the function.

-The `quote` function receives a string on the input.
-It encloses the string in single-quotes.
-If the string already contains the single-quotes, the function escapes them.
-You can call the function in the same way as a built-in Bash command.
+This command displays the declaration of the `quote` function.
+The function takes a string on the input and encloses it in single quotes.
+If the string already contains the single quotes, the function escapes them.
+You can call `quote` in the same way as any Bash built-in.
 Here is an example:
 {line-numbers: false, format: Bash}
 ```
 quote "this is a 'test' string"
 ```

-The `declare` command without the `-p` option does not print the function declaration.
-It means that the following call shows nothing:
+The `declare` call without the `-p` option does not print a function declaration.
+It means that the following command outputs nothing:
 {line-numbers: false, format: Bash}
 ```
 declare quote
 ```

-The `declare` command shows information about already declared variables and functions.
-Also, the command sets attributes for new variables.
+We have considered how to get information about already declared variables and functions using `declare`.
+Now let's find out how this command sets attributes for new variables.

 Table 3-7 shows the frequently used options of the `declare` command.

 {caption: "Table 3-7.
-The `declare` command options and the corresponding variables' attributes", width: "100%"}
+The `declare` command options and the corresponding variable attributes", width: "100%"}
 | Option | Definition |
 | --- | --- |
 | `-a` | The declared variable is an indexed array. |